Creating Your First Course

 Step 1: Create a new course

-AI flow (recommended)
+Create with AI (recommended)

 Manual flow